 By: Susan Bea Good

-Maria was complicit in the attempt to sell her teenaged son.
-Fifteen year old Jose managed to escape, but he’s pretty mad at his parents right now!
+Marcella was complicit in the attempt to sell her teenaged son.
+Fifteen year old Carlos managed to escape, but he’s pretty mad at his parents right now!

-Illegal residents, for the past fifteen years, Maria, Jose, and his father are living “outside of the law.”
+Illegal residents, for the past fifteen years, Marcella, Carlos, and his father are living “outside of the law.”
 This is a very precarious position.
 All three fear deportation to Mexico, though the immediate danger they face is a form of American slavery that few recognize.

 Incidences of domestic violence and sexual abuse run high in the families of those living outside of the law.
 These men, women, and children accept pain, injustice, and heartache as a part of regular living.